-The review criteria are listed in decreasing order of significance, though all criteria will be considered.
+The review criteria are listed in decreasing order of significance, though their importance is comparable.

 Note that external peer reviewers are selected regarding both their scientific expertise and the absence of conflict-of-interest issues.
 Both Federal and non-Federal reviewers may be used, and submission of an application constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.